symatevo/EMG-Signals-Classification/README.md

 ### EMG Data Acquisition

 We had collected data from 20 healthy patients under 50 years old.
 Each participant was asked to perform three distinct movements: five finger flexion, simultaneous flexion of the index and thumb, and simultaneous flexion of the index, middle fingers and thumb.
 Each movement was repeated 30 times, and the resting time between repetitions was estimated to be around 1-2 seconds.
-You can find first patient's data as test in the Data folder.
+You can find test patient data in the `Data/csv/AH` folder.

 ### Preprocessing

+Preprocessing was performed in the `Src/Preprocessing` folder.

 The raw EMG data was first checked for missing and duplicate values.
 Duplicate columns were removed.
 Afterwards, data was filtered through a band-pass fourth order filter (15–450 Hz) to reduce noise.
 We took 1000 as sampling frequency since the maximum frequency in our data was greater than 500 Hz, and conventionally, the sampling frequency should be twice the maximum frequency in the data.
 Afterwards, we did full rectification of data to transform the negative values into positive ones, since we are not interested in the direction of the signal, only in magnitude.
 Then normalization was done to scale the data.
 Example of preprocessed EMG data from 8 channels of five finger flexion by the “AH” subject in this study.One channel was removed as it contained duplicate information.